ideonate/cdsdashboards/docs/chapters/customization/customlaunchers.rst

 It is possible to add your own presentation types (like the built-in Streamlit or Voila) by specifying the details of a new launcher.
 You can also modify the built-in types to suit your environment if necessary.

-The method for doing this is very different depending on whether you have a DockerSpawner setup or not.

 This is an advanced topic for which programming experience would be beneficial.

 Enabling your own Launcher